Employment

 Community Involvement and Service

 Staff at The Friends’ School have an opportunity to become involved in community projects both within the School and externally through School supported committees and projects.
-Staff are welcome to participate in a range of committees and groups such as the Staff and Student Environment Committee, the Wellbeing Committee and the Professional Learning Reference Group.
-Externally the school is involved with community projects such as Loui’s Van and Relay for Life.
+Externally, the School is involved with community projects such as Loui’s Van and Relay for Life.

 Other Benefits received by employees at The Friends’ School